Braden Bishop: Minnesota Twins

 On June 18, 2022, Bishop signed a minor league contract with the Minnesota Twins.
 In 41 games for the Triple-A St. Paul Saints, he batted .229/.292/.390 with four home runs, 16 RBI, and five stolen bases.
 Bishop elected free agency following the season on November 10.

-On March 3, 2023, Bishop formally announced his retirement from professional baseball on his Instagram account.
+On March 3, 2023, Bishop formally announced his retirement from professional baseball via Instagram.

 Personal life

-His younger brother Hunter is an outfielder for the San Francisco Giants organization.
-Spurred by his mother Suzy's struggle with early onset Alzheimer's disease starting at age 54, he has started a charity to spread awareness of the affliction known as “4Mom.”
+Bishop's younger brother Hunter is an outfielder who played in the minor leagues for the San Francisco Giants.
+Spurred by his mother Suzy's struggle with early onset Alzheimer's disease starting at age 54, Bishop has started a charity to spread awareness of the affliction known as “4Mom.”
 His mother died at age 59 in October 2019.
 The brothers are creating the "Suzy Bishop Memorial Grant" in their mother's honor, which will be gifted once a year to a family affected by Alzheimer's.